-In the summer of 2019, as the U.S. immigration debate intensified and reports of the mistreatment of migrant families dominated headlines, photographer Michael Rose and journalist David Adelson traveled to Tijuana, Mexico, to see the situation for themselves.
-Their goal was not to replicate the news cycle, but to slow it down—listening, observing, and documenting the daily realities of people stranded at the threshold of the United States.
+In the summer of 2019, as the U.S. immigration debate intensified and reports of migrant family mistreatment filled the news, I traveled to Tijuana, Mexico, with journalist David Adelson to witness the situation firsthand.
+Our aim was not to replicate the pace of the news cycle, but to slow it down—to listen, observe, and document the day-to-day realities of people waiting at the U.S. border.

 Border Wall